xapian/xapian-docsprint/README.rst

 Eventually this repository will be merged into the main Xapian tree.

 You will need the `Sphinx documentation tool <https://sphinx-doc.org/>`_ installed to process this documentation.
-You can install the `python-sphinx` package on Debian, Fedora and Ubuntu, or ``pip install -r requirements.txt`` to install the python package directly.
+You can install the `python3-sphinx` or `python-sphinx` package on Debian, Fedora and Ubuntu, or ``pip install -r requirements.txt`` to install the python package directly.

 You can generate versions for different programming languages (with translated examples and adjustments to the text).
 For full details see ``make help``